imwally/vomit/README.md

 ## Posts

-Each post must have the file name format of YYYY-MM-DD-some-title.md.
+Each post must have the file name format `YYYY-MM-DD-some-title.md`.
 Two different extensions are permitted, md and markdown.

 ## Templates